ash322ash422/django_simple/readme_intruction.txt

    This would get "git" app and you  would be  able to run git from command line.

-1) Clone the 'django_simple' from github to your local machine:
+1) Open visual-studio-code and goto required directory and open terminal.
+Clone the 'django_simple' from github to your local machine:
-   PS C:\Users\hi\Desktop\projects> git clone https://www.github.com/ash322ash422/django_simple
+   PS C:\Users\hi\Desktop\projects\visual_studio_projects> git clone https://www.github.com/ash322ash422/django_simple
-2) In visual Code, open the terminal in the above folder and at the prompt, type "pip install virtualenv" If you are installing virtualenv for the first time, then you would see following output:
+2) At the prompt, type "cd django_simple" and then type "pip install virtualenv".
+If you are installing virtualenv for the first time, then you would see following output:
 **************************************************************************************************
-PS C:\Users\hi\Desktop\projects\visual_studio_projects\\django_simple> pip install virtualenv Collecting virtualenv
+PS C:\Users\hi\Desktop\projects\django_simple> pip install virtualenv Collecting virtualenv
   Downloading virtualenv-20.25.1-py3-none-any.whl.metadata (4.4 kB)
 Collecting distlib<1,>=0.3.7 (from virtualenv)